Gemini 2.0 vs Flash vs OpenAI o1 and Claude 3.5 Sonnet

 Gemini 2.0 Flash:

 The Gemini’s confidence is great.
-I was hoping it would get it right, but it couldn’t solve the problem.
+I hoped it would get right but couldn’t solve the problem.
 Let’s see how other models respond.

 OpenAI o1: